johnkelly/elixir_terraform/aws_distributed_elixir/README.md

 # Distributed Elixir

 ## How to Run the infrastructure
+* Create an ssh key and upload it to AWS.
 * Set the below env variables in your .bash_profile and source it.
 * `cd packer`
 * Run `packer validate elixir.json` fix any errors